 Why does the UK want to model its immigration system on Denmark?

-The government is hoping to take lessons from the Danish immigration system, writes Millie Cooke – but what exactly would that look like?
+The government is hoping to take lessons from the Danish immigration system, but what exactly would that look like?
+Millie Cooke and Holly Bancroft explain

-The home secretary is gearing up to set out a major shakeup of the asylum system in the coming weeks, which is expected to be modelled on Denmark.
+The home secretary is gearing up to set out the biggest shake-up of the asylum system in modern times next week, which is expected to be modelled on the Danish system.

-The country has one of the toughest immigration systems in Europe, and senior officials are hoping that taking lessons from the Scandinavian nation could help bring down the growing numbers of people arriving in the UK via small boat.
+Denmark has one of the toughest immigration systems in Europe, and senior officials are hoping that taking lessons from the Scandinavian nation could help bring down the growing number of people arriving in the UK via small boats.

-A delegation of senior officials was sent to Copenhagen last month to learn about their interventions and draw lessons that could be applied to the UK.
+A delegation of senior officials went to Copenhagen last month to learn about their interventions and draw lessons that could be applied to the UK.

 Why is the government looking to Denmark?